 Transition to Organics’ focus is to support the Earth by working with Nature.
 We are committed to inspiring and educating land stewards, offering workshops, conferences and hands-on advice about how to build self-nourishing systems which create healthy farms, gardens and communities.

 As a resident in the pesticide spray zone

 for the Asian Citrus Psyllid, you can OPT OUT.

 If you are an Ojai Valley resident in the spray zone, you should have received a notification that your property is scheduled to receive an application of a pesticide by the state of California.
 For any citrus or kumquat trees on your property, a pyrethroid will be sprayed on the leaves.
 (Imidacloprid is also applied once a year by the CDFA to the ground underneath trees and shrubs.)
 A list of trees and shrubs to be sprayed:

-For more information, please visit “For Residents” tab:
+For more information, please visit “For Backyard Citrus” tab: